 Bernese Mountain Dog

-So, these goofballs are big and immensely lovable.
-A Bernese mountain dog thrives on attention from their family.
-Naturally, they’d love spending time with you.
+Bernese mountain dogs are big and immensely lovable and thrive on attention from their family.
+They love spending time with you.
 While they are a working breed, Berners much prefer a calmer lifestyle.
 They would rather spend their days pleasing their owners.

 In addition to being this adorable, Berners are also intelligent and have a love for learning.
 Thus, they will take to training quickly and easily.
 Once they’re home, you can even integrate them into the family routine as smoothly.

-The only caveat that you might face in adopting a Berner is its massive size.
+The only caveat that you might face in adopting a Berner is its size.
 They can amass more than 100 pounds.
-So, only get one if you have the space they can be comfortable in.
+So, only get one if you have space for them.

 Like Alaskan Malamutes, Akita Inus have double coats.
 However, they are short-haired dogs.
-Even so, lying against the dense layer of fur of one will make you feel as if you’re reclining against a soft pillow!
+Even so, lying against their dense coat will make you feel as if you’re reclining against a soft pillow!
 So, they have the cuddling part down.
 Also, they bond with their owners for life.

-The Keeshonds became a popular international fixture much later.
+Keeshonds became popular long after their inception as a breed.
 Before that, you could only see them in their native Dutch habitat around the canal barges.
-Even today, they remain a sign of pride for Holland as the American Kennel Club mentions.
+Even today, they remain a sign of pride for Holland, as the American Kennel Club mentions.

 They might have spread around the world today.
 But the Siberian Husky breed still produces quick-footed dogs.
-Their coat is perfect for snuggling against.
-And then there’s that mischievous smile these dogs always seem to wear.
-Doesn’t it make you want to adopt one immediately?
+Their coat is perfect for snuggling, and then there’s that mischievous smile these dogs always seem to wear.

 P.S.
 The undercoat will go through two big shedding periods annually.
 Hence, make sure you take a comb to it when that happens.